 Peggy: "Enough!
 Your son has always loved you despite your constant torture.
 You want to die alone?
 Fine.
 You want to keep coming back and never die?
 That's fine too.
 In fact, I hope you do go on living forever as the unhappy person you are in the hell you have created here on this earth.
 I hope you live forever.
 I really do."

-Cotton: "WHO ARE YOU CALLIN' A NAZZY?!" *headbutt!*
+Cotton: "WHO ARE YOU CALLIN' A NATZY?!" *headbutt!*

 Peggy: Luanne, you have wanted to go to beauty school since you were six!
 You have wanted to graduate beauty school since you were twelve!
 If you give up on school, honey, you are giving up on your dreams.
 "Education is the sleeping pill that makes dreams happen." - Peggy Hill.

-Dale helping Hank getting his driver's license changed so it identifies him as a male instead of a female by using his rampant paranoia to his advantage for once.
+- Dale helping Hank getting his driver's license changed so it identifies him as a male instead of a female by using his rampant paranoia to his advantage for once.
+(To clarify, Dale intimidates the employee who continuously refused to change Hank's license by rattling off his knowledge of the entire chain of command, above the employee and straight to the commissioner, and their respective numbers, so he could make some phone calls to complain.)

-Khan gets one in the episode "Orange You Sad I Did Say Banana".
-In the episode, Khan begins to feel he's not in touch with his Laotian heritage after Ted Wasongasong calls him a "Banana" (An Asian who acts white, similar to an "Oreo"note A black man who acts white) and tries to act more like a "traditional" Laotian (Much to the dismay of Connie and Mihn).
+- Khan gets one in the episode "Orange You Sad I Did Say Banana".
+In the episode, Khan begins to feel he's not in touch with his Laotian heritage after Ted Wasongasong calls him a "Banana" (An Asian who acts white, similar to an "Oreo"note ) and tries to act more like a "traditional" Laotian (Much to the dismay of Connie and Mihn).
 However, when he finds out that Ted wants him to fight in a battle against the Laotian government (a battle which he points out he'll most likely either die in or be brain-washed in), he calls Ted (A man he idolizes the the point of Ho Yay) out on it.

 Khan: It's like this.
 You want to play a round of golf at Nine Rivers?
 Give me a call.
 You want someone to feel guilty about the way they live their life?
 Call someone else!